ckeditor/ckeditor5/packages/ckeditor5-easy-image/docs/features/easy-image.md

 The variety of the image sizes in the `srcset` attribute allows the web browser to choose the best one for the particular screen size.
 As a result, it loads faster and with less data transferred.
 See the detailed {@link @cs guides/easy-image/service-details Easy Image service documentation} to learn more about responsive images and other features offered by the service.

-## What's next?

-Check out the comprehensive {@link features/image-upload Image upload overview} to learn more about different ways of uploading images in CKEditor 5.

-See the {@link features/image Image feature} guide to find out more about handling images in CKEditor 5.

 ## Installation

 <info-box info>